RDRC/SHUR Committees

 • Protocols approved by the RDRC are not clinical trials.

-• Research conducted through the RDRC approval pathway does not require an Investigational New Drug application (IND) but the RDRC pathway does introduce significant restrictions for research design.
+• Research conducted through the RDRC approval pathway does not require an Investigational New Drug application (IND) but the RDRC pathway introduces significant restrictions for research design.

 SHUR

-The SHUR reviews the administration of all radioactive materials to humans.
-This includes clinical uses and research studies that don’t fall under RDRC purview.
-SHUR review applies when the radiopharmaceutical is FDA approved or is being administered under an existing Investigational New Drug Application (IND).
+The SHUR reviews clinical uses of radioactive material, including research studies that don’t fall under RDRC purview.
+SHUR review applies when the radiopharmaceutical is FDA-approved or is being administered under an existing IND.

 Michigan Block M